 Dangers of using a laptop computer: Many symptoms can develop using a laptop computer, including carpal tunnel syndrome, epicondylitis (elbow pain), neck pain, middle back, and lower back, headache, eye strain, dizziness, fatigue, disc herniation, arthritis, compressed nerves, and many others.

 Due to the current configuration and tendency of people to use their laptops for long periods of time, the result of not being caught computer ergonomics these symptoms and hazards are increasing, increasing missed working hours and workers' compensation claims.
 Proper ergonomic features are changed for portability.
-Posture, keyboard spacing, screen size, and positioning are currently the most damaging to ergonomically configured computers.
+Posture, keyboard spacing, screen size, and positioning currently damage ergonomically configured computers.

 More and more people are using laptops as desktop computers.
-When the screen is too low, it causes the curve of the neck to flatten.
+When the screen is too low, it causes the neck curve to flatten.
 When the head moves forward and bends downwards, it puts pressure on the neck muscles and spinal cord.

-According to the Mayo Clinic, "Forward head posture causes long-term muscle tension, disc herniation, arthritis, and pinched nerves."
+The Mayo Clinic states, “Forward head posture causes long-term muscle tension, disc herniation, arthritis, and pinched nerves.”